SparkyCoder/TempleReconciliation/README.md

 ## PR Approval

-- Ensure there is no business logic in views.
-Only HTML elements and click events.
+- Typescript interfaces for all objects and functions.
+- Views are made up individual functional components.
-- All business logic is contained within custom hooks.
+- Business logic is contained within custom hooks.
+- Global state is maintained within a Reducer.
-- State is managed within React's useReducer hook.
+- Local state is maintained only within the functional component.
-- Components are broken down into seperate basic functional components.
+- Unit Tests for each view
-- Ensure views are supported by unit tests.
+- Commit messages are detailed
-- Please test that changes work on your local device before committing to repo.
-- Add a verbose and helpful commit messages.
+- Changes are fully tested and working before checking in.

 ## Architecture